 KATONAH, N.Y. — Local pop-punk band Infinite Abyss is running dangerously low on copies of their debut record Lowest Plateau, with a mere 9,994 LPs left of its original run of 10,000, sources with knowledge of the band’s inventory confirmed today.

 “As soon as we got our records, we sold five copies, just like that.
-There’s four members of the band, and all of our parents bought one.
+There are four members of the band, and all of our parents bought one.
 Even better, our drummer’s parents are divorced, so they needed two copies,” said guitarist Brad Parker.
 “It’s such a great feeling knowing you’re making art that people really want.”

 Band members reported the sales bonanza has continued trending upward.